rbowsley/lamplighthelp/source/16-13-1_Preparing_Profile_Information_to_Import.markdown

 Information can be uploaded to existing profiles.
 This tends to be more complex than creating new profiles, and it is therefore not recommended as a regular process.

 Lamplight can match uploaded data to existing profiles using the ID field (a unique reference number for each profile in Lamplight).
-The simplest way to find profile IDs is to use a group/list with a group/list data view, although you can also find the ID number manually.
+The simplest way to find profile IDs is to use a {{group}} with a {{group}} data view, although you can also find the ID number manually.

 **Downloading Names and Profile IDs**

-Create a {{group data view}} showing the profile ID field.
+Create a {{group}} data view showing the profile ID field.
 It can also be useful to include the fields to be import.
-Create a {{group}} of the profiles into which data will be imported, and then view it using the {{group data view}}.
+Create a {{group}} of the profiles into which data will be imported, and then view it using the {{group}} data view.
 Ensure that ‘Show All’ records is selected at the top of the table, then click the ‘Download’ link at the bottom and open the file in Excel.

 xxxxxx Picture here xxxxxx